fab2s/OpinHelpers/docs/math.md

 As `Math` is meant to be used where precision matters, it is pretty strict with input numbers : it will throw an exception whenever an input number does not match `^([+-]{1})?([0-9]+(\.[0-9]+)?|\.[0-9]+)$` after passing though `trim()`.

-In practice this means that "-.0051" and "00028.34" are ok, but "1E12" or "1.1.1" will throw an exception.
-This is done so because in `bcmath` world, "1E12", "1.1.1" and "abc" are all "0", which could result in some disaster in you where to do nothing.
+In practice this means that "-.0051" and "00028.34" are ok, but "1E12", "3,14" or "1.1.1" will throw an exception.
+This is done so because in `bcmath` world, "1E12", "1.1.1" and "abc" are all "0", which could result in some disaster if you where to do nothing.

-A `Math` instance is just initialized with a valid number.
-From there you can do the math and just cast the instance as string to get current result.
+A `Math` instance is just initialized with a valid base 10 number.
+From there you can do the math and just cast the instance as string to get the current result at any stage.

 ```php
 // instance way